READ N TRY

-Embellishment
+Embellishment Technique

 Let me share my favorite embellishment technique with you:

-I like using a wood burning tool to outline the pattern borders before coloring.
+I like using a wood-burning tool to outline the pattern borders before coloring.
 That helps me to achieve two things:

 • Emphasize perimeter lines by making them dark/black.
-Accenting coloring with black lines is a popular technique that some painting artists use (especially water-color and pastel painters).
+Accenting coloring with black lines is a popular technique that some painting artists use (especially watercolor and pastel painters).

 • Prevent paint bleeding across the borders.
-Outlining with a wood-burning tool works similar to scoring borders with a sharp knife.
+Outlining with a wood-burning tool works similarly to scoring borders with a sharp knife.
 The idea is to cut/separate wood fibers so the paint does not bleed across the borders.

 The “Strawberry Bowl” project was turned from basswood and embellished using the described technique.
 The bowl is 4” (10 cm).
 It was painted using felt-tip markers.
 The finish is acrylic spray.

 The embellishment ornaments were drawn, burned, and painted freehand (no stencils used).
 It required a steady hand, time, and magnifying glasses.
-Using good paint brushes helps a lot.
+Using good paintbrushes helps a lot.

 Happy Carving & Turning,